Permutation invariance in last-passage percolation and the distribution of the Busemann process: Main results for the Busemann process

 where $\wt{\omega}^3$ is the image of $\wc{\omega}$ under the map $\wt{(\cdot)}^{k, \ell+1}$.
 Now, sending $\epsilon \to 0$ at \eqref{E:140} and using \eqref{E:147} and \eqref{E:148} yields the identity

 Since $d = 2$, the $\eta$-weights are defined on the grid $[k+1] \times [\ell+1]$.
-Using the distribution of the $\eta$ weights given in \eqref{E:105} and comparing to \eqref{E:143}, one can see that $\eta$ matches in distribution with $\wc{\omega}$ on $[k+1] \times [\ell]$.
+Using the distribution of the $\eta$-weights given in \eqref{E:105} and comparing to \eqref{E:143}, one can see that $\eta$ matches in distribution with $\wc{\omega}$ on $[k+1] \times [\ell]$.
 Also, the induced weights $\wt{\omega}^3$ are independent, agree with $\wc{\omega}$ on $[k] \times [\ell]$, and, by Proposition \ref{P:ThinBuse}, have the following marginal distributions on row $\ell+1$:

 The second equality in \eqref{E:150} holds because $\wc{\omega}$ and $\omega$ are the same strictly above row $\ell$.
-The marginal distributions and independence of the weights $\wt{\omega}^3$ on row $\ell+1$ invoke the properties of thin Busemann functions, which are stated in Proposition \ref{P:ThinBuse} and \ref{P:TBuseInd} ahead.
+The marginal distributions and independence of the weights $\wt{\omega}^3$ on row $\ell+1$ invoke the properties of thin Busemann functions, which are stated in Propositions \ref{P:ThinBuse} and \ref{P:TBuseInd}\footnote{Proposition \ref{P:TBuseInd}, which states an independence property of thin Busemann functions, is employed here to shorten the exposition for two directions by one iteration.
+Our iterative argument in Section \ref{S:PfBuse} for an arbitrary number of directions does not appeal to this proposition.} ahead.
 It follows that the weights $\eta$ and $\wt{\omega}^3$ are identical in distribution on $[k] \times [\ell+1]$.
 Combining the preceding observations leads to the identity

 Now, revisiting \eqref{E:125} and following the chain of identities \eqref{E:128}, \eqref{E:149}, and \eqref{E:151} yields the desired lower bound

 As previously mentioned, the opposite inequality can be obtained through similar steps.
 Hence, the claim \eqref{E:114} holds.